-The Compensation Committee may not use formulaic or other non-discretionary criteria to determine NEO compensation.
-The Compensation Committee is not legally permitted to use non-discretionary or formulaic criteria relating to Company or individual performance to determine compensation.
+- The Compensation Committee may not use formulaic or other non-discretionary criteria to determine NEO compensation.
+The 1940 Act requires that discretion is maintained by the Compensation Committee with respect to incentive compensation paid to executive officers.
+Therefore, the Compensation Committee is not legally permitted to use non-discretionary or formulaic criteria - relating to Company or individual performance to determine compensation.
 Instead, the Compensation Committee must take into consideration all factors and use its discretion to determine the appropriate amount of compensation to be paid to our NEOs.
-Compensation decisions, including annual bonuses, are made entirely at the discretion of the Compensation Committee, with no minimum or required payments based on any formulaic criteria.

-We may sponsor either an equity incentive plan or a profit-sharing plan - but not both.
+Compensation decisions, including annual bonuses, are made entirely at the discretion of the Compensation Committee, with no minimum or required payments based on any formulaic criteria. - We may sponsor either an equity incentive plan or a profit-sharing plan but not both.
+The 1940 Act provides that a BDC such as the Company may maintain either an equity incentive plan or a "profit-sharing plan", but not both, for its NEOs and other employees.
 The Compensation Committee believes that equity incentives strongly align the interests of our NEOs with those of our stockholders.
 We therefore sponsor and maintain the equity incentive plan described in this proxy statement as the Equity Plan.

-We are not legally permitted to sponsor a profit-sharing plan while we sponsor an equity incentive plan (and vice-versa).
+Accordingly, we are not legally permitted to sponsor a profit-sharing plan while we sponsor an equity incentive plan (and vice-versa).
 A "profit-sharing plan" is any written or oral plan, contract, authorization or arrangement, or any practice, understanding or undertaking whereby amounts payable under the compensation plan are dependent upon, or related to, the profits of the company.
-The SEC has stated that compensation plans possess "profit-sharing characteristics" if a company is obligated to make payments under the plan based on the company's level of income, realized gains or loss on investments or unrealized appreciation or depreciation of the company's assets.
+The SEC has stated that compensation plans possess "profit-sharing characteristics" if a company is obligated to make payments under the plan

-The terms of our Equity Plan must satisfy certain conditions imposed by the SEC, and certain changes to the Equity Plan would require pre-approval by the SEC.
+- based on the company's level of income, realized gains or loss on investments or unrealized appreciation or depreciation of the company's investments.
+This would include a formulaic annual cash bonus plan with specific metric weightings and threshold, target and maximum goals used by many other companies. - The terms of our Equity Plan must satisfy certain conditions imposed by the SEC, and certain changes to the Equity Plan would require pre-approval by the SEC.
 Our Equity Plan is administered pursuant to specific exemptive orders granted by the SEC.
 The 1940 Act and our exemptive order limit the terms we may include in our Equity Plan and limit our ability to implement certain changes to our Equity Plan without the SEC's prior written approval.